-Molybdenum is a chemical element with symbol Mo and atomic number 42.
-Molybdenum does not occur naturally as a free metal on Earth; it is found only in various oxidation states in minerals.
+Molybdenum is a chemical element with the symbol Mo and atomic number 42.
+Molybdenum does not occur naturally as a free metal on earth.
+It is found only in various oxidation states in minerals.
 The free element, a silvery metal with a gray cast, has the sixth-highest melting point of any element.
-It readily forms hard, stable carbides in alloys, and for this reason most of world production of the element (about 80%) is used in steel alloys, including high-strength alloys and superalloys.
+It readily forms hard, stable carbides in alloys, and for this reason, most of the world's production of the element (about 80%) is used in steel alloys, including high-strength alloys and superalloys.
 Most molybdenum compounds have low solubility in water, but when molybdenum-bearing minerals contact oxygen and water, the resulting molybdate ion MoO2(4-) is quite soluble.
 Industrially, molybdenum compounds (about 14% of world production of the element) are used in high-pressure and high-temperature applications as pigments and catalysts.

-AEM Deposition provides Molybdenum pellets, and Molybdenum powder for sale, purity is 99.95%.
+AEM Deposition provides Molybdenum pellets and Molybdenum powder for sale, and the purity is 99.95%.